FieldCamp

 How often will my clients be charged?
 It depends on your invoice schedule.
 Per-visit billing charges after each completed visit.
 Weekly, monthly, or annual billing charges once per that period.
 Check your recurring job setup for specifics.

 Can I set up auto-pay before the client has a card on file?
-You can configure the setting, but auto-pay will not process until a default card is added to the client profile.
+You can configure the setting, but auto-pay attempts will be skipped until a default card is added to the client profile.

 What if a client disputes a charge?
-Refer to Stripe's dispute process in your Stripe Dashboard.
-Document all payment communications and maintain records of the client's consent to recurring charges.
+Use the Stripe charge ID surfaced on the invoice to locate the charge in your Stripe Dashboard and respond through Stripe's dispute flow.
+Document all payment communications and keep a record of the client's consent to recurring charges.

 On this page